Roof Cost Calculator For Roof Estimate

 Gathering Measurements for Your Roof

-If you are choosing to do a rough estimate of the cost of your roof replacement without calling a professional to estimate the cost for you, then you will have to learn how to measure square footage of your roof, as all labor and material cost is going to be based on the total amount of area to work with.
+If you are choosing to do a DIY of the cost of your roof replacement without calling a professional to do it for you, then you will have to learn how to measure square footage of your roof, as all labor and material cost is going to be based on the total amount of area to work with.
 This is standard practice across all roofing companies, as most of the time the actual price for replacement is systematized with the actual space of the area.

-1. Getting a Rough Estimate of the Size of Your Roof
+1. Getting a Rough Estimation of the Size of Your Roof

 2. Figure out the Overall Area of the Roof

 The safest practice to start with is to measure the area of each section of your home, rather than trying to use a tape measure up on the roof.
 What you’ll need to figure out is the length and width of each section of your house.
 It’s generally going to be best practice to measure using landscaping tape and to go one section at a time, marking down the measurements as you go.
 Multiply the length and width together, which will give you the overall area of the roof.
 Then, divide that area by 100 in order to get the area in squares, rather than in square feet (squares are the industry norm for measurement in the roofing industry).

 For example, if you have a home that is 50 feet by 30 feet in one section, with another section that is 20 feet times 10 feet, the 50×30 feet area would be 1,500 and the 20×10 area would be 200, giving you an overall area of 1,700 (1,500 + 200), which gives you 17 Squares (1,700/100).

 3. Make the Calculations for Your Roof Pitch